abaplint/abaplint-sci-server/README.md

 ![Components](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/abaplint/abaplint-cloud-foundry/master/docs/components.iuml)

+**Important:** The code under test leaves your ABAP system!
+Be sure to use a secure and controllable abaplint Server.
+For a test, you might use the common server at [http://sci.abaplint.org/](http://sci.abaplint.org/) (but please don't post any proprietary code).

 ## Deployment Options

 The server is provided as a node application and docker image.
 It can therefore be deployed in several ways, for example: